 The church is accessible to persons in wheelchairs.
 First-floor bathrooms are also accessible.

-There is a sound system with “Walkman-type” audio enhancement.
-The service will be recorded.
+There is a sound system, with “Walkman-type” audio enhancement.
+The service can be streamed on Facebook

 If you wish to use the commercial-style kitchen or Fellowship Hall, please ask for additional information.

 Union Congregational Church maintains a tobacco-free and alcohol-free campus.

 If the funeral director billing is made by the funeral home, the minister and organist receive a check from the